OH WOW! Children’s Center staying closed until next spring

-YOUNGSTOWN, Ohio (WKBN) – Because of the COVID-19 pandemic, it’ll be a while before kids can go back to OH WOW!
+YOUNGSTOWN, Ohio (WYTV) – Because of the COVID-19 pandemic, it’ll be a while before kids can go back to OH WOW!

 The science and technology kids center in downtown Youngstown will stay closed until May 2021.